magicleap/developer-portal-docs/docs/releases/release-2023-april/unity-mrtk-release-notes.md

 ## Known Issues

 - Handtracking Performance issues when interacting with other objects.
 Continuous Improvements made each Sprint.
-- To use the simulator when running MRTK, you must set the Script Changes While Playing setting to Stop Playing and Recompile or Recompile and Conintue Playing in the Unity Preferences.
+- To use the simulator when running MRTK, you must set the Script Changes While Playing setting to Stop Playing and Recompile or Recompile and Continue Playing in the Unity Preferences.
 - The Slot Example in the Speech Commands Sample scene will trigger the change color MRTK popup.
-- Occationally the controller may not connect properly when launching a new application.
-Pauseing and resuming the application resolves this.
+- Occasionally the controller may not connect properly when launching a new application.
+Pausing and resuming the application resolves this.

 ## Important Notes